 A few years later in 1963, this group of artists and crafters became more organized and hosted the first juried Arts & Crafts show in Tehachapi.
 This show allowed other talented people in the area an opportunity to showcase and sell their creations.
 TVAA discovered their new organization brought in a modest income and they chose to return this to the children of Tehachapi by sponsoring art related projects for students in the area.
 Also the organization discovered they wanted and needed to interact with other groups in the area to be more successful.
 This expansion was the beginnings of today’s Mountain Festival.
 The Art Show continued to be a juried showcase for local artisans.
 In 1987 the Tehachapi Chamber of Commerce took over the event from TVAA.
 At that time TVAA saw an unfulfilled need once again for a juried arts and crafts show focused on local and nearby artisans and then established the first Springtyme Faire and the Fall Harvest Faire.
 TVAA is extremely proud of its many years of providing a venue to showcase local artistic talent.

-Tehachapi Valley Art Association sponsors several special events throughout the year – two Photo Contests (in February and in August), Tehachapi Youth Art Contest in April, Springtyme Faire in June, Chalk on the Walk in August, Handcrafts Festival in August, Fall Harvest Faire in September.
+Tehachapi Valley Art Association sponsors several special events throughout the year – two Photo Contests (in February and in August), Tehachapi Youth Art Contest in April, and two Artisan Festivals, one in June and one in August at Railroad Park.
+Chalk on the Walk in August.
 The success of this volunteer organization has been because of the strong commitment of many artisans over many years and their loyalty to continuing a tradition of giving back to the community and developing the creativity of its future citizens.

 TVAA is governed by a board of directors.

-TVAA general meetings are held monthly at 8am on the 4th Monday at Kelcy's Cafe.
+TVAA general meetings are held monthly at 8am on the 4th Monday call ahead for location.

 If you are interested in joining TVAA you can click HERE for an application, or stop by Gallery N Gifts at 100.
 W Tehachapi Blvd.